Battle of Culloden: Prelude

-Prince Charles and his senior officers debated whether to give battle or abandon Inverness, but with most of their dwindling supplies stored in the town they feared retreat meant the army might disintegrate.
-Sir John O'Sullivan, the adjutant-general, identified a suitable site for a defensive action at Drummossie Moor, a stretch of open moorland between the walled enclosures of Culloden Park to the north and those of Culwhiniac to the south.

-However, Lord George Murray felt the relatively flat and open ground selected by O'Sullivan favoured the government troops.
+The Jacobite command ultimately decided abandoning Inverness, which held most of their dwindling supplies, meant the army might disintegrate.
+Sir John O'Sullivan, the adjutant-general, identified a suitable site for a defensive action at Drummossie Moor, but Lord George Murray felt it favoured the government troops.
 He suggested an alternative, steeply sloping site near Daviot Castle, which was inspected by Brigadier Stapleton of the Irish Brigade and Colonel Ker on the morning of 15 April.
 They rejected Murray's suggestion, arguing the ground was "mossy and soft" and would fail to protect the road into Inverness.
 The Jacobites ultimately formed their line west of the site originally chosen by O'Sullivan.